ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v30.md

 The AD domain functional level remains at 2008 to allow for backward compatibility with any potential secondary instances.
 If compatibility with earlier (2008) secondary instances is not a consideration in your environment, you can upgrade the domain functional level to a higher version.

-For more information, see [vCenter Server Bill of Materials](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_bom).

 ### vSAN storage enhancements
 {: #relnotes_v30-vcs-vsan}

-* When using vSAN storage, the number of Bare Metal Servers that you can order can now be greater than four.
+* When using vSAN storage, the number of {{site.data.keyword.cloud_notm}} bare metal servers that you can order can now be greater than four.
 This applies to all vCenter Server, vCenter Server with Hybridity, and vCenter Server with NSX-T instances.
 * Starting with the V3.0 release, an M.2 solid-state drive is ordered with your vSAN storage instance.
-You can order up to 10 capacity disks or a total of 12 capacity disks if you select the **High Performance with Intel Optaine** option.
+You can order up to 10 capacity disks or a total of 12 capacity disks if you select the **High Performance with Intel Optane** option.

-For more information, see the *Storage settings* section in [Ordering vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance#vc_orderinginstance-storage-settings).

 ## Updates for add-on services
 {: #relnotes_v30-services}